nando/redminerb/README.md

 The **users** command is the wrapper for part of the [Users resource](http://www.redmine.org/projects/redmine/wiki/Rest_Users) of the Redmine REST API.

-**IMPORTANT: Be sure that you API key have the right permissions in the server.**
+**IMPORTANT: Be sure that your API key's user have the right permissions in the server.**

 #### List current users